-It is common to see marriages between a couple where the age disparity is more than a few years.
-For purposes of this conversation, let’s set the discussion for spouses with an age disparity of 10 years or more.
+It’s common to see marriages between a couple where the age disparity is more than a few years.
+For purposes of this conversation, let’s set the stage for spouses with an age disparity of 10 years or more.
 It doesn’t matter which spouse is older.
 In my experience it’s more common to find a 10+ year disparity where the husband is the older of the spouses.

-The first planning consideration is how to best manage the age gap when it comes to retirement.
+The first planning consideration is how to best manage the age gap in regards to retirement.
 If at 65, the older spouse wants to retire, what does this mean to the younger spouse?
-This is learned by forecasting.
-By gathering precise data on assets, earnings, income and spending you determine whether the younger spouse can afford to retire simultaneously as the older spouse.
+This can be learned by forecasting.
+By gathering precise data on assets, earnings, income and spending you determine whether the younger spouse can afford to retire at the same time as the older spouse.
 Be wary when forecasting spending, if you underestimate amounts and the younger spouse retires, it may cause an irreparable decline in savings and investments.
 This may worsen if your investments declined right after retirement.

 Everyone handles this situation differently, but the ones that go smoothly are the ones that are clearly communicated at the outset.
 It usually doesn’t sit well with adult children when they find out that their dad’s new spouse gets everything.
 Address the plan early, and communicate your intentions with everyone involved.
 Unless the elder spouse hates their children, some sort of trust with an independent trustee may be in order to see that your younger spouse doesn’t re-marry or otherwise squander all of the assets so that your children later see nothing.